lemire/FastPFor/README.md

 A research library with integer compression schemes.
-It should be suitable for applications to d-gap compression and delta coding in general.
+It should be suitable for applications to d-gap compression and differential coding in general.

 It is used by the zsearch engine (http://victorparmar.github.com/zsearch/).